 Exclusions: This warranty does not apply in the event of misuse or abuse of the product or as a result of unauthorized alterations or repairs.
-It is void if the serial number is altered, defaced or removed.
+The warranty is void if the serial number is altered, defaced or removed.

-B+K Precision Corp. shall not be liable for any consequential damages, including without limitation damages resulting from loss of use.
-Some states do not allow limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+B&K Precision Corp. shall not be liable for any consequential damages, including without limitation damages resulting from loss of use.
+Some states do not allow limitations of incidental or consequential damages.
+So the above limitation or exclusion may not apply to you.

-This warranty gives you specific rights and you may have other rights, which vary from state to state.
+This warranty gives you specific rights and you may have other rights, which vary from state-to-state.
+B&K Precision Corp.